jbtiglao/e-peddler/README.md

 <img width="1395" alt="image6_get-all-products" src="https://user-images.githubusercontent.com/94569484/170665800-557c77b8-547d-43da-b6d2-f3da72c3a4ce.png">

-  * When the user clicks the GET request for a **single** category, product, or tag and the user enters the category, product, or tag id, the user is presented with the category, product, or tag bearing the said id.
+  * When the user clicks the GET request for a **single** category, product, or tag and the user enters the category, product, or tag Id, the user is presented with the category, product, or tag bearing the said Id.

   <img width="1400" alt="image7_get-category-by-id" src="https://user-images.githubusercontent.com/94569484/170665846-8187d2e4-a029-425b-9bb3-9f543a3fa3d6.png">